-In addition to our illustrious board of directors, the following members of the AAAED Professional Development and Training Institute faculty are available for speaking engagements.
-All are experts in the fields of affirmative action, access, equity and diversity.
-For more information contact the AAAED National Office, 202-349-9855 or email: email@example.com or firstname.lastname@example.org.
+AAAED Speakers include our illustrious board of directors (AAAED Leadership), along the following members of the AAAED Professional Development and Training Institute faculty, all which are available for speaking engagements, being experts in the fields of affirmative action, access, equity and diversity.

 Bob Gregg, a partner at the Boardman and Clark Law Firm in Madison, Wisconsin, has been involved in Employment Relations and Civil Rights work for more than 30 years.
 He litigates employment cases.
 His main emphasis is helping employers achieve enhanced productivity, creating positive work environments, and resolving employment problems before they generate lawsuits.
 Bob has conducted over 2,000 seminars throughout the United States and authored numerous articles on practical employment issues.
 His career has included canoe guide, carpenter, laborer, Army Sergeant, beer taster, social worker, educator, business owner, Equal Employment Opportunity officer, and employment relations attorney.
 Bob is a member of the Society for Human Resource Management, the National Speakers Association, and a National Faculty Member of the American Association for Access, Equity and Diversity (AAAED).